 Best Anti-Theft Fanny Pack

-Honestly, most fanny packs are anti-theft bags simply thanks to their design.
-You (typically) wear them in front of your body on your chest or waist (unless you’re truly old school), and today most travelers opt to wear fanny packs like a sling bag over one shoulder.
-That situates the fanny bag squarely on their chest, right below their line of sight—a tough place for thieves to reach without you noticing.
+Most fanny packs are anti-theft bags thanks to their design.
+You typically wear them in front of your body on your chest or waist.
+Today most travelers wear fanny packs like a sling bag over one shoulder.
+That situates the bag squarely on your chest just below your line of sight, a tough place for thieves to reach without you noticing.

-However, some people really like to over prepare.
+However, some people really like to over-prepare.
 And that’s cool.
-For the nervous road warriors out there, the Baboon to the Moon fanny pack is a great theft-proof sling bag that you can comfortably wear all day at festivals, on crowded public transit, or just walking tours through your favorite crime-riddled city.
+For the nervous road warriors out there, the Baboon to the Moon Fannypack is a great theft-proof sling bag.
+Wear it all day at festivals, on crowded public transit, or just walking tours through your favorite crime-riddled city.

-- “Ballistic” caliber cordura ripstop nylon: About as close to slash-proof as you can get in such a small, lightweight package.
+- Ballistic nylon: About as close to slash-proof as you can get in such a small, lightweight package.
 No one is going to be able to open this thing or tear it off your body without you noticing.

 - Big secret pocket: I’m all about the hidden body pocket.
-Pressed up against you, this is the best place to keep your passport or emergency money safe and sound, and it runs the length of the bag unlike other unusable stash pockets.
+Pressed up against you, this is the best place to keep your passport or emergency money safe and sound.
+The pocket runs the length of the bag unlike other unusable stash pockets.

 - Mesh organization: Internal organization keeps everything where you want it so you can open it with confidence and get what you need quickly.

 - Bright colors: I love the design choices here, but one of the cardinal rules of theft-proofing your stuff is to be low key.
-This bag is a bit too bright and flashy, and might attract a little too much attention.
+This bag is bright, flashy, and might attract a little too much attention.

-- No water bottle: Broken record here, but no designated water bottle storage on board.
+- No water bottle: No designated water bottle storage on board.

-The simple grab and go style front pocket is great for holding frequently used items.
-However, the large hidden rear pocket is my favorite feature on this fanny pack because it’s actually large enough to, you know, use.
+The simple grab-and-go style front pocket is great for holding frequently used items.
+However, the large hidden rear pocket is my favorite feature on this bum bag because it’s actually large enough to use.

-Unlike other stash pockets, this one runs the length of the bag, meaning you can fit a passport, money, and your grandma’s picture in it to keep your treasures safe.
+Unlike other stash pockets, this one runs the length of the bag, meaning you can fit a passport, money, and other valuables here to keep them safe.
 A safety feature is only useful if you use it.
 You’ll use this one.

 The strap is also one of the most comfortable I tried thanks to the reinforced design.
 It’s wide enough to comfortably wear as a sling, and at 3L you don’t need a compression strap feature unless you’re transporting gold bars in this thing.

-All around, this is a great fanny pack for keeping your stuff safe on the go.
+All around, the Baboon Fannypack is a great fanny pack for keeping your stuff safe on the go.
 Perfect for festivals, bike commuters, and walking tour enthusiasts.
-I just plain like this fanny pack, and appreciate the clever built-in features that incidentally make it great for keeping dirty thieves away from my sweet sweet stuff.
+I just plain like this fanny pack and appreciate the clever built-in features that incidentally make it great for keeping dirty thieves away from my sweet sweet stuff.